 Asad Talal, Formations of the Secular: Christianity, Islam, Modernity.
 Stanford: Stanford University Press, 2003.

-Bielik Robson Agata, “‘The God of Myth Is Not Dead’: Modernity and Its Cryptotheologies A Jewish Perspective”, in: Willem Styfhals & Stephane Symons (eds.)
+Bielik Robson Agata, “‘The God of Myth Is Not Dead’: Modernity and Its Cryptotheologies A Jewish Perspective,” in: Willem Styfhals & Stephane Symons (eds.)
 Genealogies of the Secular: The Making of Modern German Thought.
 New York: SUNY, 2019: 51-80.

 Bielik-Robson Agata, Jewish Cryptotheologies of Late Modernity: Philosophical Marranos.
 London: Routledge, 2014.